LukePappa/myOS/t.md

-God is the direct reality of absolute truth, goodness, and beauty.
-We may grow in awareness of God through the bare act of existence.
+What exists is God, who is perfect truth, goodness, and beauty.
+Our purpose is to attune ourselves to Him through the bare act of existence.